ErlendBerntsen/freja/README.md

 **@Remove**

-This annotation is used to remove constructs entirely from the generated start code.
+This annotation is used to remove constructs entirely from the generated projects.
 This may be useful in cases where you want to remove a solution, but the solution spans several methods.
 You probably also want to use this annotation in conjunction with the `@ReplacementCode` annotation as to not bloat the start code with unnecessary and confusing code for students.
-Using this annotation on a class or interface will remove the entire file from all the generated projects.
+Using this annotation on at the class level will remove the entire file from all the generated projects.
 There is annotation member `removeFrom` that can be set to specify that something should only be removed from one of the generated projects.
 For example `removeFrom = TargetProject.START_CODE` will only remove the annotated construct from the generated start code project.
 Not setting this option will result in using the default value`TargetProject.ALL`, which will remove the construct from all generated projects.

+**@DescriptionReference**

+This annotation can be used if you want to create a reference to some part of the code in a description text that isn't covered by the generated attributes.
+It is applicable on any code construct that has a name (e.g. parameters, classes, methods etc.).
+It has two annotation elements, `int[] exercises` is used to specify the root exercise numbers of the exercise description files to generate the custom attribute in, while `String attributeName` determines the attribute key name.
+The value of the attribute is the simple name of the annotated construct, for example a method name.

 ### Marking Solutions